 Common fruits and vegetables

 Go for baked potatoes (skin on), as this one average-sized potato contains 60mcg of iodine.
-Radishes, carrots, asparagus, tomatoes, spinach, cabbage and lettuce, peas, mushrooms, onions and rhubarb are also going to boost your iodine levels.
+Radishes, carrots, asparagus, tomatoes, spinach, cabbage, lettuce, peas, mushrooms, onions, and rhubarb will also boost your iodine levels.

 Organic strawberries are great, with one cup providing around 13mcg of iodine.
-Bananas and cranberries are also good; cranberries are especially so (with 400mcg of iodine in 4 ounces) but the cartons of juice also contain a lot of sugar so it’s better to go for the fruit itself.
+Bananas and cranberries are also good; cranberries are especially so (with 400mcg of iodine in 4 ounces), but the juice cartons also contain a lot of sugar, so it’s better to go for the fruit itself.

 Other iodine-rich food sources

-When supplementing, you can also paint iodine solution onto the body and it will be absorbed through the skin.
+When supplementing, you can also paint iodine solution onto the body, which will be absorbed through the skin.
 The longer it takes to disappear, the better your iodine levels are.
-So if for example you paint some on the inside of your arm and within two hours it has gone, you’re likely to be iodine deficient.
+So if, for example, you paint some on the inside of your arm and within two hours it has gone, you’re likely to be iodine deficient.

 It is important to consume the right amounts, as too much iodine is also detrimental to the thyroid gland.
-If you were to supplement Lugol’s iodine, for example, you would take about 5 drops per day in the water, on a rotation of 5 days followed by 2 days off.
-When your iodine levels return to normal, it is enough to take 2 drops per day on the same basis.
+If you were to supplement Lugol’s iodine, for example, you would take about five drops daily in the water on a rotation of 5 days, followed by two days off.
+When your iodine levels return to normal, it is enough to take two drops daily on the same basis.

-Iodine is a very important part of a healthy diet, but there are also many other aspects that should be considered.
+Iodine is a very important part of a healthy diet, but many other aspects should be considered.
 Alkalinity is one, and it can be remedied through alkalising products.
-Proper hydration is another, and it is necessary to keep on top of your vitamin and mineral consumption.
-A lot of people let it slide because it can be so confusing, but that’s what MediMush are here to help with.
+Proper hydration is another, and keeping on top of your vitamin and mineral consumption is necessary.
+Many people let it slide because it can be so confusing, but that’s what MediMush are here to help with.
 Try us.